philgyford/pepysdiary/README.md

 2. Create a new Heroku app and add it as a git remote.

-3. Add a Heroku Postgres (Hobby Basic) add-on.
+3. Add a Heroku Postgres add-on.

 4. Add the Memcachier (Free) add-on.